archywillhe/0a-Jekyll/_posts/2015-06-08-jekyll-in-3min.md

 </p>
 </li>
 <li>
-<p>Lastly, you don't really need to use the Jekyll, that Github Pages&trade; has built-in support for, for your Github Page if you prefer something else.
+<p>Lastly, you don't really need to stick to the GitHub Pages&trade; Jekyll (the Jekyll that GitHub Pages&trade; has built-in support for) for your GitHub Page if you prefer something else.
 Or something more advanced - <a href="http://jekyllrb.com/news/2015/01/24/jekyll-3-0-0-beta1-released/)">Try out Jekyll 3.0, it's got hooks</a>.
 (If you want to use Jekyll 3.0 for production, you'd just need to build locally & push the <code>_site/</code> dir as the repo.)
-This way you can <a href="http://jekyllrb.com/docs/plugins/">fully customize your Jekyll as well</a>.
+This way you can <a href="http://jekyllrb.com/docs/plugins/">fully customize your Jekyll with plugins as well</a>.
 </p>
 </li>
 </ol>

-> Despite advocating for Jekyll 3.0 & Angular, I built this site of mine using Jekyll 2.4 and it depends on no JS framework or heavy library (jQuery is used only by 2 articles, and the reason being that I'm using a small widget I wrote long time ago that needs jQuery.
+> Despite advocating for Jekyll 3.0 & Angular, I built this site of mine using Jekyll 2.4, without any JS framework or heavy library (jQuery is used only by 2 articles, and the reason being that I'm using a small widget I wrote some time ago that depends on jQuery.
 If I have the time I'm thinking of rewriting the widget in vanilla JS).
-I just want to keep things lightweight & simple (although I do have some really messy templating files as consequence of a pointless challenge I give myself to hack around and stick to the Jekyll that has Github Pages support).
-The source code is [here](https://github.com/0a-/0a-.github.io).
+I just want to keep things lightweight & simple (although I do have some really messy code in my templating files as a consequence of a pointless challenge I gave myself to hack around under the limitation imposed by the GitHub Pages&trade; Jekyll).